SaudZafeer/Hostinger-manager/README.md

 The features of this bot is that it not only download your shopify order export report CSV but also store the CSV file into its destinations(Folder)

 ## USE OF THIS PROJECTS:
-This bot can easily perform a task that can fetch the shopify order export details from Amazon in the form of csv file so dynamically that it only required 1 click to download the report .
+This bot can easily perform a task that can fetch the shopify order export details from Hostinger in the form of csv file so dynamically that it only requires 1 click to download the report .
 We have also added up comments on each line of the code so you can better understand the project

 ## how you can use this code:
 If anybody wanted to use this project for their shopify order export report management, Make sure to read Installation guide then it only requires to save your credentials in firefox profiles or you can log in manually by entering your Email and password and to give the path of the folder where you wanted to store your csv.